nataz77/awesome-k8s/README.md

 - [ChaosKube](https://github.com/linki/chaoskube) is a tool that periodically kills random pods in your Kubernetes cluster to test resiliency.
 - [Kboom (WIP)](https://github.com/mhausenblas/kboom) is a tool that allows you to create short-term load for scale testing and long-term load for soak testing.
 Supported load out of the box for scale testing are pods and custom resources via CRDs for soak testing is planned. (this is WIP)
 - [kube-advisor](https://github.com/Azure/kube-advisor) is a diagnostic tool for Kubernetes clusters.
 At the moment, it returns pods that are missing resource and request limits.
-- [kube-bench](https://github.com/aquasecurity/kube-bench) is an application that checks whether Kubernetes is deployed securely by running the checks documented in the CIS Kubernetes Benchmark.